 - The Wreck Camping Area, just in front of Tangalooma Wrecks and not far from where the main ferries will drop you.
-It’s also at walking distance from the resort if you plan to hire gear from the dive shop.
+It’s also within walking distance from the resort if you plan to hire gear from the dive shop.

 - Tangalooma Island Resort* or Beach Front Villas* that you can conveniently reach with their catamaran from Brisbane

 Taking a 4WD to Moreton Island?
 Check out this weekend itinerary!